 What are my payment options?

 We currently accept American Express, Mastercard and Visa.
-Apple Pay is accepted on supported devices.
-You can also apply to pay over time with Klarna.
+Apple Pay

 It is required by law to charge state and local sales tax for orders shipped to states where we conduct business.
 Therefore, all of our online or phone orders will include sales tax where such taxes are imposed by that destination state.

 Delivery charges vary by destination country and the method selected.
 For further information on delivery charges where you plan to ship to, please check our delivery page.

 How long it'll take for your order to arrive depends on the destination and delivery method selected.
 For further information about estimated delivery times to your destination, please visit our delivery page.

 Unfortunately, we can't select or specify an exact time.
 To track your order, simply log into your account, or check your shipping confirmation email, to monitor its progress.

 Changed your mind?
 Please contact our Customer Care team as soon as you realize that you need to change the details of your order.
 Please note that if your order has already been processed, it may be too late to cancel or change the delivery.
 You can return the order once it is received.
 In the event you refuse an order after it has been shipped, you'll be responsible for any shipping charges related to that order.

 We've recently upgraded our website.
 Customers with an existing account will need to reset their password in order to access the new system.
 For any previous account history or order history questions, please contact us.

 If you need details about Delivery Information or Returns, Refunds and Cancellations, then click the links to head to the relevant pages for more details.